contentful/widget-sdk/src/javascripts/features/README.md

 Features can use any technologies inside if they not intended to be used outside of the feature:

+- Typescript or Javascript.
+It allows adopting Typescript gradually, feature by feature.
 - Different state management solutions if needed.
 For example, requirements in `entry-editor` feature can be really different from `org-management` views
 - Isolated proof of concepts and alpha versions